 I am a Postdoctoral Fellow at the Instituto de Matemáticas, Unidad Cuernavaca of the Universidad Autómina Nacional de México, working under Alberto Verjovsky.
 We are working on applications of quaternion algebras to geometry and topology.

-On April 8, 2016 I defended my dissertation and earned a PhD in the Pure Mathematics program of The Graduate Center, City University of New York.
-My adviser is Abhijit Champanerkar.
-My thesis is about uniting classical and contemporary theories on quaternion algebras for applications to hyperbolic 3-manifolds.
-In August of 2016 I start a postdoc at the Instituto de Matemáticas of the Universidad Autómina Nacional de México at their satellite campus in Cuernavaca, Morelos, working under Alberto Verjovsky.
-We plan on exploring further geometric uses of quaternion algebras for higher dimensions and other geometries.
+I hold a PhD from the Pure Mathematics program of The Graduate Center, City University of New York, granted in April 2016.
+My adviser was Abhijit Champanerkar.
+My thesis was about uniting classical and contemporary theories on quaternion algebras for applications to hyperbolic 3-manifolds.

 jquinn1 [AT] gradcenter.cuny.edu